 If a student fails to comply with these procedures, the written exam will end and all materials used during the exam will be taken from them.
 An investigation of the facts will occur.
-If the facts support an ethics lapse by the student, a Corrective Action Report will be completed by the Program Director.
+If the facts support an ethics lapse by the student, a Written Warning and formal meeting will be completed by the Program Director.
 The program will follow the Corrective Action Policy of the college.
-The student may be offered an exam retake.
-If a retake exam is offered, no grade above a 77% will be regardless of the calculated score if student committed an ethics violation.

 It is also possible that a student could be withdrawn from the program.
 Ethics violations are serious.
 We believe a student who will commit ethics violations is a student will also fail to admit errors in the lab and falsify results in the laboratory.
 Both behaviors are potential patient safety issues.
 Student classroom and clinical behavior must model the Baptist Health Values.